-Since most of these games operate according to variable schedules of reinforcement (the user cannot entirely predict when something exciting will happen) our kids get hooked into thinking that they have to play "just a little bit longer" each time.
+Because most of these games operate according to variable schedules of reinforcement (the user cannot entirely predict when something exciting will happen) our kids get hooked into playing "just a little bit longer" each time.

 Even educational games present these risks.
-To grab the attention of the learner, our kids' favorite games are highly entertaining… and stimulating.
+To grab the attention of the learner, electronic games for kids are highly entertaining and stimulating.
 Is it any wonder that kids who spend too much time glued to these games find everything else boring?

 Real life is always a downer when you're hooked on electronic uppers.

 Do you have a loved one who's obsessed with playing video games?
-Is your family going down the tube as a result?
+Do you feel that your family is going down the tube as a result?
 I'm often asked, "How can I tell if my child (or my spouse) is addicted to gaming?"
 Perhaps the simplest test is to ask them to stop for a week.
 That's right!
-Just ask them to put aside their video games for one short week.
+Just ask them to take a break and put their video games aside for one short week.

 Here's what to look for: